Shooto: Departure of Sayama

 In 1996 Satoru Sayama left Shooto due to disagreements with the board of directors, and was succeeded by Taro Wakayabayshi.
 In April 1996, World Shooto, the Shooto Association and the International Shooto Commission were formed.
 This marked the end of Shooto as a single organization, and turned it into a combat sport with governing bodies.
 Since establishment of ISC, the champions of Shooto are called "World Champion".

+In April 1999, Kazuhiro Sakamoto established SUSTAIN, which became the main promoter of Professional Shooto.
+Sakamoto had been involved in promoting Shooto events through World Shooto before founding SUSTAIN, and the promotion gradually took over the organization of major professional Shooto events.
+By the early 2000s, SUSTAIN was firmly established as the leading promoter of Professional Shooto, while the International Shooto Commission continued to oversee the sport's championship structure and regulations.
+This period marked the beginning of SUSTAIN's long-running role in promoting Shooto events in Japan.

 International

 Shooto was brought to America in the late 1980s by top student of Satoru Sayama, Yorinaga Nakamura.
 He began teaching Shooto at the Inosanto Academy in 1991, and is the instructor of Erik Paulson, Ron Balicki, Dan Inosanto, Larry Hartsell, and many others.

-Shooto South America, also known as ShootoBrazil is managed by founder of Nova União mixed martial arts academy, André Pederneiras.
-Its first event was held in Rio de Janeiro in May 2002.
+Shooto South America, also known as ShootoBrazil, is managed by founder of Nova União mixed martial arts academy, André Pederneiras.
+Its first event was held in Rio de Janeiro in May 2002 and the promotion has remained active, becoming one of the largest and most established MMA promotions in Brazil and most prominent Shooto organizations outside Japan.
+Over the years, Shooto Brazil has held events throughout Brazil and provided a platform for numerous Brazilian fighters who later became prominent in international MMA, including José Aldo, Renan Barão, Jussier Formiga and Alexandre Pantoja.

 There has been an ongoing effort, spearheaded by Rich Santoro, to promote Shooto competition into the United States and Canada.
 He was officially named the Director of the International Shooto Commission - SHOOTO Americas division (the North American branch of the Shooto Association) in 2001.
 He has worked with both U.S. event promoters and state officials to spread the Shooto brand of competition throughout North America.
 As of 2006 Shooto has taken place in Indiana, Illinois, Ohio, Tennessee, Missouri, Nevada, Hawaii, and Vancouver, British Columbia.
 Promoters of Shooto events in North America have been HOOKnSHOOT (one of the first MMA organisations in the United States to allow Women's MMA), The Ironheart Crown, Midwest Fighting, Tennessee Shooto, RSF Shooto Challenge, TUFF-N-UFF, World Freestyle Fighting, SHOOTO Hawaii and Mannidog Productions.

+In Europe, Shooto expanded through a regional structure known as Shooto Europe.
+Estabilished in the early 2000s, rather than functioning solely as a single national promotion, Shooto Europe served as a broader organization representing and coordinating Shooto activities across several European countries.
+Individual national organizations and promoters, including Shooto Holland, Shooto Finland, Shooto Sweden and Shooto Germany, organized events within their respective countries under the wider Shooto rules and regulatory framework.